nathan-watson-uk/midnightmap/readme.md

 ## Work In Progress -

+- Replacing Webtech with Dynamic Content Loading Solution
 - Numerous TLDs in a Single Command
 - Graphical Data Analytics

 ## Known Issues -

 - Some web applications with WAFs are not showing tech stack results properly
+- Pages that require JS to load fully do not show all technologies

 ## Installation